kiddo127/SKD/README.md

 ```

 ## 🙏 Acknowledgments
+*   **Codebase:** Our work is based on the [DeiT (Data-efficient Image Transformers)](https://github.com/facebookresearch/deit) repository.
+We sincerely thank the authors for open-sourcing their excellent work.
-This research was supported by the Jiangsu Science Foundation (BG2024036, BK20243012), the National Science Foundation of China (62125602, U24A20324, 92464301),  CAAI-Lenovo Blue Sky Research Fund, and the Fundamental Research Funds for the Central Universities (2242025K30024).
+*   **Funding:** This research was supported by the Jiangsu Science Foundation (BG2024036, BK20243012), the National Science Foundation of China (62125602, U24A20324, 92464301),  CAAI-Lenovo Blue Sky Research Fund, and the Fundamental Research Funds for the Central Universities (2242025K30024).